georgegokul/LibraryManagementSystemAPI/README.md

 # Library Management API

 This project is a simple Library Management API built using Java with Javalin as the web framework and H2 as an in-memory database.
-The API allows basic CRUD operations for managing authors and books in a library.
+The API allows basic CRUD operations for managing books in a library.

 ## Table of Contents